 Now let’s talk about academic searches!

 For any research, using a newer web page would help as the resources are updated to current events.
-This to optimize your search for new web pages, after typing your phrase in the search bar, hover over the search tool, and select time.
+This to optimize your search for new web pages, after typing your phrase in the search bar, however the Search Engine, and select time.
 There you have a new web page.

 Well, most of us rely on Wikipedia for research.
 But that’s actually not reliable to research with it.
 But it is reliable if it is used to look for ideas.
 That’s the difference!